emmanagano/philippine-strategies/src/content/a-chinese-philippines.md

   - foreign policy
 ---

-# _SO, YOU LIKE CHINA?
+## _SO, YOU LIKE CHINA?
 HERE IS WHAT A CHINESE PHILIPPINES WOULD LOOK LIKE._

-By Robert T. Wagner

 For a number of years, friends in the US and Europe have continuously asked me, “Aren’t you afraid the Chinese are going to invade the Philippines”?
 My response is always the same: “They don’t need to – China already owns it.”